 Your holiday book publishing timeline

-But, sometimes you need some inspiration to get to “The End.”
-To help give you some helpful advice to get re-engaged with your writing, here are some BookBaby Blog posts to peruse.
+If you need some inspiration or helpful advice to get re-engaged with your writing, here are some BookBaby Blog posts to peruse.

 Is your book all finished?
 Congratulations!
 But wait… it’s really not done until you take one more step.
 Every book needs to be edited.
 Yes, even yours.
 One of our marketers came up with this great line: The only page that doesn’t need professional editing is blank.

 There’s no shame in admitting you need an editor.
-The truth is that readers notice when your book isn’t edited.
-They’ll leave negative reviews about the grammar, misspellings and more.
+The truth is, readers notice when your book isn’t edited.
+They’ll leave negative reviews about the grammar, misspellings, and more.
 These reviews will crush your book sales, because reviews are the first thing a book buyer will see.

 So what kind of editing do you need and how do you find the right editor to help you?
 Here are a few resources to help you out:

 Editing is the single best investment you can make in your book.
-To help you plug this into your publishing budget, BookBaby is offering you a 20% discount on either line or copy editing.
+To help you plug this into your publishing budget, BookBaby is offering you a 20 percent discount on either line or copy editing.
 Just use the code EDITING20 after you’ve uploaded your manuscript and check out.

 It’s time to get your publishing team lined up!
 While your editor is combing through your book, take a few moments to call or email the publishing specialists at BookBaby to get the ball rolling.
 Trust me, we’re not going to try to sell you anything right off the bat.
-We typically start the conversation with authors like you with: “Tell me about your vision for your book.”
+We typically start the conversation with, “Tell me about your vision for your book.”